Citrix ADC virtual CPU licensing

 <LS_PORT> is the port of the Citrix ADC Licensing Server.
 By default, the port is 27000.

 By default, the Citrix ADC CPX instance checks out the license from the vCPU subscription pool.
-The CPX instance checks out “n” number of licenses if the instance is running with “n” CPUs.
+The CPX instance checks out an “n” number of licenses if the instance is running with “n” CPUs.

 To configure Citrix ADC Pooled Capacity or CP1000 licenses while provisioning the Citrix ADC CPX instance: